hillmanov/gulp-manifest/README.md

 Sometimes you might want to alter the way paths are passed to the plugin.
 The correct way will be to provide options to `gulp.src` so that it generates correct paths.

 Say, you have a single folder named `public`, which is the top-level directory that's served to the browser.
-In the same directory, you have the css, js and asset files under different directories as well as the html files.
+In the same directory, you have the `css`, `js` and `asset` files under different directories, along with the `html` files.

 ```
 public/